Glendale · Los Angeles County

 On top of that, Glendale spans everything from 1920s Spanish and Craftsman homes near Brand Park to mid-century stock in Verdugo Woodlands.
 Older structures can surface seismic, foundation, and code-upgrade questions once walls are opened — the kind of thing that derails a project priced by someone who has never built here.

-Because we hold equity in the firm that does the work, there is no lead broker handing you off and no markup riding on top.
-The builder reads the lot first — grade, access, and likely review path — then designs and prices around what Glendale will actually approve, so the plan that goes to Building & Safety is the plan that gets built.
+Because we design, permit, and build the work ourselves — one accountable team rather than a handoff — we read the lot first: grade, access, and likely review path.
+Then we design and price around what Glendale will actually approve, so the plan that goes to Building & Safety is the plan that gets built — with honest, line-item pricing.

 Neighborhoods we build in

-From the hillside streets to the flats, these are corners of Glendale where our partner firm regularly self-performs.
+From the hillside streets to the flats, these are corners of Glendale where our crews regularly build.

 - Adams Hill